 Community Health Workers (CHWs) hold a unique role within the public health and medical systems.
-They provide a wide range of services and assist with a number of public health programs around the world.
-Many CHWs in the United States and high-income countries act as health promoters, educating community members about health-related topics.1 CHWs have an in-depth understanding of their communities, and they are able to engage community leaders and members and spread public health messages in a culturally acceptable manner.
-In this context, CHWs serve a supporting role to well-established medical and public health systems, and it is easy to imagine a sharp distinction between community health worker and trained healthcare professional.
+They provide a wide range of services and assist with several public health programs around the world.
+Many CHWs in the United States and high-income countries act as health promoters, educating community members about health-related topics.1 CHWs have an in-depth understanding of their communities, and they can engage community leaders and members and spread public health messages in a culturally acceptable manner.
+In this context, CHWs serve a supporting role to well-established medical and public health systems, and it is easy to imagine a sharp distinction between Community Health Workers and trained healthcare professionals.

 1. Malcarney, M. B., Pittman, P., Quigley, L., Horton, K., & Seiler, N. (2017).
 The Changing Roles of Community Health Workers.
 Health services research, 52 Suppl 1(Suppl 1), 360–382. https://doi.org/10.1111/1475-6773.12657